-- Dynamic ROI (regions of interest) this identifies regions of interest based on objects, people, or motion in the scene, and applies the correct level of compression from a forensic perspective. - Dynamic GOP (group of pictures) this algorithm makes the camera send bandwidth-intense I-frames less frequently when there is no motion in the scene. - Dynamic FPS (frames per second) The dynamic FPS reduces the bitrate when there is little or no motion in the scene.
+- Dynamic ROI (regions of interest) this identifies regions of interest based on objects, people, or motion in the scene, and applies the correct level of compression from a forensic perspective. - Dynamic GOP (group of pictures) this algorithm makes the camera send bandwidth-intense I-frames less frequently when there is no motion in the scene. - Dynamic FPS (frames per second) this reduces the bitrate when there is little or no motion in the scene.
 The camera captures and analyzes video at full frame rate, but unnecessary frames are not encoded.

-Zipstream is continuously being improved and given additional features, as well as support for additional camera types.
+Zipstream is continuously being improved and given additional features.
 Since its introduction to the market in 2015, Zipstream enhancements include PTZ camera functionality, support for 4K Ultra HD, multi-megapixel, and 360-degree-panoramic cameras, dynamic FPS limitation, and dynamic FPS frame skipping.
+The latest update is adding a profile that optimizes the video stream for storage.
+This enables more advanced video compression techniques while also making it easier and more intuitive to use Zipstream.

-Zipstream provides H.265 support in selected products, which support both H.265 and H.264 in parallel, to enable flexible migration over an extended transition period.
-H.264 will continue to be the dominant video compression standard for a long time to come, since H.265 is still not yet fully adapted for surveillance.
+Zipstream supports H.265 in selected products.
+These have support for H.265 and H.264 in parallel to enable flexible migration over an extended transition period.
+H.264 will continue to be the dominant video compression standard for a long time to come because H.265 support in encoders and browsers is still limited.